NilPointer-Software/bdfd-wiki/src/bdscript/dmChannelID.md

 # $dmChannelID
-Retrieves the DM channel ID of the provided user id.
+Retrieves the DM channel ID for the provided user id.

 ## Usage
 ```